Lucas-CE/Lucas-CE/README.md

 </p>

-<p align="left">I'm computing engineer student at University of Chile.
+<p align="left">I'm computer engineering student at University of Chile.
 I'm passionate about Data Science, Machine Learning, and Software Development.</p>

 - ✨ Now and always studying.
 - 🌱 I’m currently learning and gaining experience in Data Science and ML.